opendocsg/slw-judgments-backfill/2014_SGHC_204/report.md

 _Land_ – _Easements_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 111 of 2014 and Summons No 6264 of 2014 was dismissed by the Court of Appeal on 30 September 2015.
-See [2015] SGCA 69.]
+See <span class="citation">[2015] SGCA 69</span>.]

 15 October 2014